Vietnam-Tech-Society/techsphere/README.md

 ## Our Platform

-At the heart of our efforts is [techsphere.app](https://techsphere.app), an innovative online platform specifically designed for the Vietnamese community.
+At the heart of our efforts is <a href="https://techsphere.app" target="_blank">techsphere.app</a>, an innovative online platform specifically designed for the Vietnamese community.
 This platform allows individuals to find, book, and meet professional mentors in the tech industry for free.
 Whether you are a student aspiring to enter the tech world, a professional looking to advance your career, or someone considering a career change into tech, techsphere.app provides the resources and connections you need to succeed.

 ## Our Impact